-Surestone has been in compliance with the MCR and the SCR requirements throughout the year ended March 31, 2017.
+Surestone was compliant with the MCR and the SCR requirements throughout the year ended March 31, 2018.

 E.6 ANY OTHER INFORMATION

 Surestone does not have any other material information regarding capital management to disclose, other than what has been disclosed above.